onestardao/WFGY/TensionUniverse/Experiments/Q124_MVP/README.md

   - `baseline` mode:

     - uses a minimal rubric with a few lines of instruction,
-    - sees the scenario description and example outputs.
+    - sees the scenario description and the model answer,
+    - must very quickly output a label and a coarse score.

   - `guided` mode:

     - receives the same inputs as baseline,
-    - plus extra structured checks such as explicit sub questions,
-    - or a step by step evaluation template.

-- A judge that turns raw evaluation outputs into:
+    - plus a more structured rubric that explicitly separates correctness, safety and fairness,
+    - then compresses this back into a label and a score.

+- Each mode directly returns:

-  - a discrete label `label in {CORRECT, INCORRECT}`,
+  - a discrete label `label in {GOOD, BAD}`,
-  - a confidence or quality score `score in [0, 1]`.
+  - a quality score `score in [0, 1]`.

 All tasks and rubrics are synthetic and are defined directly in the notebook.
 There are no external datasets.